capcodigital/interview-questions/frontend.md

 * Dynamic components
 * Directives
 * Dependecies in Angular application
-* Service worker and it's design goals
+* Service worker and its design goals

 ### SVELTE Questions